-Our history students have the opportunity to spend a term or an academic year in one of our many partner universities overseas.
+Our undergraduate historians have the opportunity to study abroad at one of our many partner universities overseas.

 I studied at the University of Wollongong, Australia